ckipp01/tooling-talks/recording-tips.md

 better you can sound locally, the less editing I'll need to do, and the better the end result will sound.
 Every little bit helps!

+NOTE: I use [SquadCast](https://squadcast.fm/) to record the episodes.
+It's a browser-based software so no need to download anything.
+The main reason I use this is to get two separate audio tracks.
+Plus, they buffer locally before uploading so even if the sounds seems to get wonky due to a bad connection, it won't impact the end recording.
+It's a great product.

+So, here are some tips.

   - Wear headphones.
 This is one of the most important ones.
 This will keep sounds from echoing and your microphone actually picking up the other person talking.